Kyphosis is a forward curve of your upper back. It can cause your neck to jut forward and give you a rounded back appearance.

 To correct the abnormal curve, surgeons try to fuse the spine into a more normal curve.
 Spinal fusion involves placing small pieces of bone between the vertebrae.
 Over time these pieces of bone will grow and join or “fuse” to the vertebrae on either side together.
 However, such fusion takes time to occur.
 To hold the spine in the correct position during the months that fusion takes to occur, the surgeon will use special spinal instruments.
 These instruments include small steel or titanium rods, bars, wire, plates, and screws.
 The instruments are attached to the spine and help hold the spine in a more normal curve.
 After surgery, the instruments cannot be seen as they are small and are inside your body.

 Another surgical option is kyphoplasty.
-It’s a minimally invasive technique that can help restore the height of a vertebra that has been fractured, and thus help to reduce your kyphosis.
+It’s a minimally invasive technique that can help restore the height of a vertebra that has been fractured and thus help to reduce your kyphosis.
 Visit Manipal for spine treatment in Bangalore by a team of experienced doctors.